jaspreetsingh009/fpga_data_logger/README.md

 for any queries or suggestions, feel free to contact me at jaspreetsingh009@gmail.com

-Update: I have developed a Web UI for this project (pic attached) to send/receive data via internet.
+Update: I have also designed a Web UI for this project (pic below) to send/receive data via internet.
 I will add the codes for the same soon.

 ![alt tag](http://fbcdn-sphotos-f-a.akamaihd.net/hphotos-ak-ash3/t1.0-9/1966851_10202738339273294_1706428669_n.jpg)